 One such company that has been doing customized mass production, compiling orders in a cue, and running production for decades, is Randesign.
 Anyone can embroider customization into a product, but Gary made it part of the product itself.
-Gary Rand and his family owned Ohio Knitting Mills way back when, which had a battery of knitting equipment, including Stoll CNCA and CMS machinery.
+Gary Rand and his family-owned Ohio Knitting Mills way back when, which had a battery of knitting equipment, including Stoll CNCA and CMS machinery.
 The goal for us was to make the customization automatic and not a manual process.
-The factory keyed in simple order information, which the program we wrote fetched from the computer through the Stoll Selan.
+The factory keyed in the simple order information, which the program we wrote fetched from the computer through the Stoll Selan.
 Once the quantity reached a producible amount, and products were knit automatically and sequentially one after the other without the machine stopping except for yarn or a needle break.
-This is because Stoll in the only machine builder in the world that has a computer on the machine not just a monitor and we do not write in WYSIWYG off the shelf software, but use the Sintral operating language, developed by Thomas Stoll, to its optimal.
+This is because Stoll in the only machine builder in the world that has a computer on the machine, not just a monitor, and we do not write in WYSIWYG off-the-shelf software, but use the Sintral operating language, developed by Thomas Stoll, to its optimal.
 From the Apple IIe in 1978, and to this day, automatic mass-customized, sequential knit processes are what we build.

 If you would like to read more about Randesign: http://personalbabyproducts.com/us/

 Stoll Selan works with Apple computers and the later Silicon Graphics based Sirix.
-Selan is a computer itself, and can test programs, run upto 128 knitting machines, cue orders, send reports, and was an eithernet system before ethernet existed commercially
+Selan is a computer itself and can test programs, run up to 128 knitting machines, cue orders, send reports, and was an ethernet system before ethernet existed commercially

-Another such company that utilized mass-customization in the late 1980’s and 1990’s was French Rags, which was owned by Brenda French in West Los Angeles.
+Another such company that utilized mass-customization in the late 1980s and 1990s was French Rags, which was owned by Brenda French in West Los Angeles.
 Brenda designed and curated a complete line of sweater dressing every season.
-She had 5 sizes, 60 colors and 200 jacquards.
+She had 5 sizes, 60 colors, and 200 jacquards.
 This meant exponential combinations and variations of each style, in 5 sizes.
-Doing all this manually was causing slow production, bottle neck in one department, and high damage factors.
+Doing all this manually was causing slow production, bottleneck in one department, and high damage factors.
 Her market was direct to consumer – true customization.
-For each program on the knitting machine we built automatic software to make automatic sizing for made to measure alterations.
+For each program on the knitting machine, Fabdesigns built automatic software to make automatic sizing for made to measure alterations.
 There could be a total of 140 garments or more that could be made from each program automatically and sequentially.
 Brenda has been on CNN’s Pinnacle and in Inc. magazine talking about mass-customization.

 If you would like to read more about Brenda: https://frenchragshappenings.wordpress.com/the-principals/